inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Shoes:
 	 The average man has 4 pairs of footwear: running shoes, dress shoes, boots, and slippers.
-The average woman has shoes 4 layers thick on the floor of her closet.
+The average woman has shoes 4 layers thick on the floor of her clt.
 Most of them hurt her feet.

 Making friends:
 	 A woman will meet another woman with common interests, do a few things